kevinding0218/InterviewDocuments/Q and A/System Design/Summary/Tiny URL.md

 #### Functional
 - Having a service to generate a shorter and unique url link by given a URL input - `UrlService.encode(long_url)`
 - Redirect user to original link when client tries to access with provided shorten url - `UrlService.decode(short_url)`
-- **Discussion**: Should shorten url link be expire?
+- **Discussion**: Should shorten url link be expire or does it have a Time To Live?
 Who would make the decision?
 User or Us?
 - **Discussion**: Users should optionally be able to pick a custom short link for their URL.
 #### Non Functional
 - High Availablity: if our service is down, all the URL redirections will start failing.